magland/benchcompress/paper/paper.md

 ## Asymmetric numeral systems

 In practice, achieving this theoretical compression ratio requires sophisticated encoding techniques.
-Arithmetic encoding [ref] is one such method, but it is challenging to implement and can be computationally inefficient.
-A more modern and efficient alternative is asymmetric numeral systems (ANS) [ref], which closely approaches the theoretical limit and is incorporated into state-of-the-art compressors such as ZStandard [ref].
+Arithmetic coding [@witten1987arithmetic] is one such method, but it is challenging to implement and can be computationally inefficient.
+A more modern and efficient alternative is asymmetric numeral systems (ANS) [@duda2013asymmetric], which closely approaches the theoretical limit and is incorporated into state-of-the-art compressors such as ZStandard [@zstd].
 However, these large, general-use packages are primarily optimized for structured data types, such as text, rather than for numeric scientific data.
 In our benchmarks, we evaluate ANS using a simple, no-frills, implementation using a Python package we developed for this purpose called `simple_ans`.
 As anticipated, we show that ANS demonstrates superior performance when compressing i.i.d. samples from a discrete distribution.

 ## Delta encoding